emacsorphanage/popwin/README.md

 :   If the value is non-nil, the popup window will be stuck when it is
     shown.

+`:last`

+:   If the value is non-nil, the popup window will show the last
+    contents.

 ### Examples

     ;; M-x anything